 – Bookbridgr: I use Bookbridgr to review books I’ve read. “

-I hope this post was at least a little bit helpful for someone!
+I hope this post was at least a little bit helpful for you, I’d love to hear your thoughts!